kulturberikare/GSnake/README.md

 Build the executable by navigating to the game catalogue in the terminal and utilizing the 'make'-command.
 The game is then started by running the generated executable.

-**strong emphasis** GSnake is a project by Nima Behnam, Pernilla Petersson, Klara Renström and Johan Tidholm
+**GSnake is a project by Nima Behnam, Pernilla Petersson, Klara Renström and Johan Tidholm**